treshugart/source-trace/README.md

 # source-trace

-Trace all of your dependnecies for any type of JavaScript (and supersets - TS / Flow) source files.
+Trace all of your dependencies for any type of JavaScript (and supersets - TS / Flow) source files.

 ## Install